 |Abandoned right-of-way running SW to NE|

-Now that I've exhausted all my online resources, it's time to go "onsite" to find evidence (or not) of the railroad right-of-way along the route I cobbled together.
+Now that I've exhausted all my online resources, it's time for "ground truth".
 This is the map I've created and will use for reference:

 I started at the northern end of the Swamp Rabbit Trail just north of Travelers Rest where the path was easy to see: